WilliamClements/Parthenopea/README.md

 4. run Parthenopea's *compiled* command-line executable in a folder populated with SoundFont files
 5. listen to the generated WAV files and iterate

-Disclaimer: a mix of Instruments from **multiple** unrelated SoundFont files has a result that often sounds less cohesive than you would like.
+Disclaimer: a mix of Instruments from **unrelated** SoundFont files often sounds less cohesive than you would like.
 You can fix that as you iterate to final mappings.

 Technological notes:
-1. Parthenopea employs its own offline SoundFont wavetable synth -- native Haskell, Arrows and Signal Functions-based.
+1. Parthenopea employs its own offline SoundFont wavetable synth -- native Haskell, Arrows, and Signal Functions-based.
 2. During execution, Parthenopea emits tabular info about the SoundFont file scanning process and the instrumentation "tournament".
 3. The command-line utility PConsole has been successfully tested against 48 GB of SoundFont files at one shot.
 # Setup
 1. install GHC and cabal.
 2. git clone Parthenopea repo.
 3. start command shell.
-4. change working directory to PConsole.
+4. change working directory from Parthenopea to Parthenopea/PConsole.
 5. issue "cabal build"
 6. issue "cabal run PConsole"

+However, there is currently need to tweak the build of Euterpea2.
+Use git clone on https://github.com/georgefst/Euterpea2 , which has the fix built in, to result in the following folder structure:
+~/h (for example)
+~/h/Parthenopea
+~/h/Parthenopea/PConsole
+~/h/eut/v2/Euterpea2

+Note: ~/h/Parthenopea/cabal.project and ~/h/Parthenopea/PConsole/cabal.project expect above (relative) structure.
+If you want the HSoM library, I suggest cloning it in
+~/h/eut/hsom/HSoM/